Side A, Side B, Side X, Side Y: Progressive theology

 Notable proponents of Side A include Matthew Vines, Justin Lee, and Randy Thomas.

 Side B (chaste vocations)

 The Side B position opposes same-sex marriage.
-It maintains that queer Christians should pursue a “positive vocation” for their lives.
+It maintains that queer-identifying Christians should pursue a “positive vocation” for their lives.
 Advocates of the Side B position state that all Christians are called to chaste vocations—defined as a specific form of sexual faithfulness and integrity through celibacy or a monogamous relationship with a spouse of the opposite sex.
 Some Side B Christians enter heterosexual marriages despite experiencing same-sex attraction (often referred to as mixed-orientation marriages).
-Others remain celibate, sometimes in committed same-sex celibate partnerships, or living in intentional community.
+Others remain celibate, sometimes in singleness, sometimes in committed same-sex celibate partnerships, or living in intentional community.

 The term “Side B” was first explicitly outlined in 2010 by Episcopal priest Wesley Hill.
-Notable figures associated with Side B include Hill, David Bennett, and Josh Proctor.